GabrielMarcilio/skill-track/README.md

 # skill-track
 Display a network of skills within a team

-I created this project as an excuse to start learning java script
+I created this project as an excuse to start learning java script.
+Let see where this will end...